cuulee/wtsps/README.md

 Slot "algorithms":
 [1] "TWDTW"
 ```
-It is possible to get the list of algorithms provided by a WTSPS service using a WTSCS object or simply a WTSPS server URL.
+It is possible to get the list of algorithms provided by a WTSPS service using a WTSPS object or simply a WTSPS server URL.

 ``` r
 listAlgorithms(serverInfo = "inst/extdata/wtsps/")